zostay/FormValidator-Tiny/README.md

     my ($params, $errors) = validate_form $spec, $input_parameters;

-Compares the given parameters agains the named spec.
+Compares the given parameters against the named spec.
 The `$input_parameters` may be provided as either a hash or an array of alternating key-value pairs.
 All keys and values must be provided as strings.